Timemore C2 Review

-- You’re looking for a long-term solution – If you are a frequent traveller, the aluminium build of the Timemore C2 will not offer as much protection as another coffee grinder made of stainless steel.
+You’re looking for a long-term solution – If you are a frequent traveler, the aluminum build of the Timemore C2 will not offer as much protection as another coffee grinder made of stainless steel.
 Comparing the Timemore C2 vs 1Zpresso JX, for instance, shows just how much more the latter is suitable for the task as a more premium coffee grinder option.

 The Timemore Chestnut C2 is a handy lightweight manual coffee grinder with a checkered texture that allows for a better grip and a neat aesthetic.
 Pre-set the coarseness from 36 adjustable options, and you are guaranteed a reliable grind quickly and smoothly.
 Keep in mind that the settings are not numbered and that the finer the grind, the less effective this coffee grinder is, especially with espresso settings.
 Although some customers complain this hand coffee grinder feels cheap with its use of plastic, it is a great affordable option for beginner home baristas looking for an entry-level grinder.

 - Timemore. (n.d.).
 Chestnut C/C2 Coffee Grinder.
 Retrieved May 29, 2023, from https://www.timemore.com/en/index.php?c=show&id=9